Drop Trio: Collaborations

-In late 2003, Drop Trio was approached by Solange Knowles after she witnessed their performance at Cactus Music in Houston.
+In late 2003, Drop Trio was approached by Solange Knowles after she witnessed their performance at Cactus Music, a record store in Houston.
 Knowles loved what she heard, and wanted to write lyrics and a vocal line to an existing Drop Trio song.
 The band agreed, and Knowles and her producers went to work.
-The end result was Knowles' track "Freedom," a slightly rearranged version of "Lefty's Alone" from Big Dipper.
+The result was Knowles' track "Freedom," a slightly rearranged version of "Lefty's Alone" from Big Dipper.
 "Freedom" was featured on the Johnson Family Vacation soundtrack in 2004.
 While the soundtrack sold less than anticipated, fans of Solange Knowles have praised "Freedom" and posted videos for the track on YouTube.

 In 2004, Houston-based rapper LRJ recorded "The Ol' Hood" which featured an unedited version of "Slapjack" from Big Dipper as its backing track.
 The song was featured on LRJ's album The Hang Over in 2005.